SMNI News Channel

-SMNI News Channel (SNC; stylized in all caps), known on-air as SMNI News, is a Philippine far-right religious free-to-air news and public service television network based in Makati.
+SMNI News Channel (SNC), known on-air as SMNI News, is a Philippine right wing militarist religious news and public service television network based in Makati.
 It is owned and operated by Swara Sug Media Corporation, the parent company of Sonshine Media Network International, a broadcasting arm of the Kingdom of Jesus Christ (KJC) led by Filipino televangelist and religious leader, Apollo Quiboloy.

 It airs national and international newscasts and talk shows, rolling news coverage from correspondents and reporters of SMNI Manila and other news bureaus in the Philippines and in more than 40 countries around the world, entertainment programs and news-related programs.

-It is exclusively aired over digital terrestrial television on UHF Channels 39 and 43 in Metro Manila, and UHF Channel 19 in Davao Central and through more than 500 cable & satellite affiliates nationwide, selected programs simulcasting live via Facebook page, as well as on the main SMNI channel via analog and digital TV.
+It is currently aired by 600 cable and satellite television affiliates nationwide.
+Selected programs are simulcast live via Facebook.
+Prior to the NTC suspension of SMNI's free-to-air operations in 2023, it was exclusively aired on digital terrestrial television on UHF Channels 39 and 43 in Metro Manila, and UHF Channel 19 in Davao Central.